Setarehnikpeyma/Setarehnikpeyma/README.md

 - 👋 Hi, I’m @Setarehnikpeyma
 - 👀 I’m interested in machinelearning
 - 🌱 I’m currently learning machinelearning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me
+- 📫 How to reach me: @snikpeyma@gmail.com

 <!---
 Setarehnikpeyma/Setarehnikpeyma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.